royceschultz/Optical-Character-Recognition/README.md

-# Optical Character Recognition using keras
+# Optical Character Recognition using Keras

 ## Abstract

 This project explores low cost methods for pre-training AI models for more complex problems.
-Generating training data with human work is very slow and costly, but if the problem can be simulated using other tools, limitless, cheap and unique training data can be generated.
-This implementation generates images of letters to train a keras model.
-After training exlusively on generated images, it is able to achieve 46% accuracy on a hand labeled set of images from building and road signs.
+Generating training data with human work is very slow and costly, but if the problem can be simulated using other tools, then limitless, cheap and unique training data can be generated.
+This implementation generates images of letters to train a Keras model.
+After training exclusively on generated images, it is able to achieve 46% accuracy on a hand labeled set of images from building and road signs.

 ## Training data

-The image library PIL is used to generate training images of text.
-In attempt to gain generality, randomized fonts, size, foreground and background colors, position, and noise is added.
+Python Imaging Library (PIL) is used to generate training images of text.
+In attempt to gain some generality, randomized fonts, size, foreground and background colors, position, rotation and noise is added.

 ![TrainingData](/Present/TrainingDataDisplay.png)